levent1ozgur/Okutagon/README.md

 - **Batch Installation**: Install multiple applications in one go.
 - **User-Friendly Interface**: Intuitive design for quick and easy use.
 - **Time-Saving Efficiency**: Perfect for fresh system setups or rapid deployment.

 ---

+This tool leverages the power of [Chocolatey package manager for Windows](https://chocolatey.org/how-chocolatey-works "Learn about Chocolatey package manager") and [Homebrew package manager for macOS/Linux](https://brew.sh/ "Homebrew documentation") to ensure reliable, standardized installations.

+---